Answered! Jump to accepted answer.

 Whay say "Il l'a fait exprès", not "Il en a fair exprès"?

-This relates to:Faire exprès = To do something on purpose -
+This question relates to:French lesson "Faire exprès = To do something on purpose"

 Sorry that should have been.